 Whenever someone does an amazing job, receives great feedback from your customers, or delivers an important project, always recognise their achievements.
 Make it public too, so that others can share their kudos as well.

-‘Thank you’ apps that are usually found in social intranet software make light work of this, and help you to recognise your staff remotely.
+‘Thank you’ apps that are usually found in online intranet software make light work of this, and help you to recognise your staff remotely.
 Use it to tag and thank individuals or teams, as well as link up thank you messages to your core company values – if people feel that their efforts are making a tangible difference to your organisation, they will feel motivated to keep up the good work.

 Boost motivation with staff rewards